opensupporter/osdi-docs/README.md

 	      "href": "/api/v1/people",
 	      "title": "The collection of people in the system" },
+		"people_lists": {
+	      "href": "/api/v1/people_lists",
+	      "title": "The collection of people in the system" },
 	    "addresses": {
 	      "href": "/api/v1/addresses",
 	      "title": "The collection of addresses in the system"